PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

         qm.RY(vars[1], wires=0)
         return qm.expval.PauliZ(0)

-Notice that the quantum function ``circuit(vars)`` is constructed as if it were any other Python function, with some restrictions:
+This is a simple circuit, that contain two qubit rotations (:class:`~.RX` and :class:`~.RY`) and returns the expectation value in the Pauli-Z basis (:class:`~.expval.qubit.PauliZ`), as per the circuit diagram above.
+Notice that the quantum function ``circuit()`` is constructed as if it were any other Python function, with some restrictions:

 * **It must only contain quantum operations, one operation per line, in the order in which they are to be applied.** In addition, we must always specify the subsystem the operation applies to, by passing the ``wires`` keyword argument; this may be a list or an integer, depending on how many wires the operation acts on.